vuepress-theme-hope/vuepress-theme-hope/docs/search-pro/src/guide.md

 ## Simple Usage

-For small sites, where you usually need a full-text search out of the box, you can call the `vuepress-plugin-search-pro` plugin directly via `{ fullIndex: true }`.
+For small sites, where you usually need a full-text search out of the box, you can call the `vuepress-plugin-search-pro` plugin directly via `{ indexContent: true }`.

 ## Custom Index Fields